-I have used some of these methods and sessions to coach the winners of Multiple An Ras Tailteann overall and between twenty and thirty stage Ras stage winners, at least 6 overall winners of Ras Mumhan, a number of Junior Tour of Irelands and many more male events.
+I have used some of these methods and sessions to coach the winners of Multiple An Ras Tailteann overall and between twenty and thirty stage Ras stage winners, at least 6 overall winners of Ras Mumhan, a number of Junior Tour of Irelands National track and road championships and many more events.

 Also a number of cyclists who went on to professional careers.
 And last but certainly not least an Etape rider that improved from finishing in the 3000 + to top 700 of 15000 cyclists.

 5 Follow correct Training principles